cs1302uga/cs1302-ce28/README.md

 [Quicksort](https://en.wikipedia.org/wiki/Quicksort).
 There are many different ways to explain the execution of this algorithm.
 We will take the approach of breaking up the algorithm into two methods, `partition` and `quickSort` that work together to sort an array.

+1. As a group, pick a **DRIVER.** (no repeats), then the have the **DRIVER** create the skeleton code for a basic driver class called `cs1302.sorting.QuickSort` (we'll write the algorithm in there later), ensuring that the package statement is correct and the file compiles and runs using Maven.
+Then, stage and commit the change to your local repository **and push those changes to GitHub**.

 1. **Partition Algo:** This method takes an array, three valid index positions `lo`, `pivot`, and `hi` (all inclusive) within the array such that `lo <= pivot <= hi` and a `Comparator` that is